Shift3/standards-and-practices/README.md

 ## Contributing to Bitwise

 ### You are expected to contribute _something_ to our processes.
-You can do this in many different ways, such as leading a S&P meeting, writing up a markdown sheet for this repository on a topic you are passionate about, leading a workshop, or posting discussion topics in Bitwise's #shift-3-technical-discussions channel.
+You can do this in many different ways, such as leading a BW Developer Connect meeting, writing up a markdown sheet for this repository on a topic you are passionate about, leading a workshop, or posting discussion topics in Bitwise's #shift-3-technical-discussions channel.

 #### [Click Here](/standards/contributing.md) to start contributing.